bshlgrs/data-structure-composer/README.md

 - [ ] Make a webpage
 - [ ] Make a command line tool

+new list of todos:

+- [ ] figure out the data structure domination thing
+- [ ] pass previous results of searching for read impls into the Chooser.getAllTimes method

 ### Things to include

 - min stack memoizer